kallaway/100-days-of-code/r1-log.md

 Today's Progress: I spent time with my boyfriend today, studied a little C# and finished C# variables interactive course.

 Feelings: I felt so relaxed and I recharged myself.

 Day 70: February 11, 2020

 Today's Progress: Started JavaScript course about web design form control.
 Then, watched algorithms course on Frontend Masters and watched youtube video about O notation.
 Then, started SQL course on dataquest.io, I finished the first part.
 Then, started C# course on OpenClassrooms, learned about lists, arrays and data types.

 Feelings: I want to do more things still and going back to CSS and make better designed websites.
 I felt like I am still not sure about how  to use JS.
-I reviwed some codes and I will continue to review.
+I reviewed some codes and I will continue to review.

 Day 71: February 12, 2020

 Today's Progress: Today, I couldn't study like how I wanted.
 I came home a little late and studied JS one hour with web design in HTML forms, then I finished 2nd section in SQL course.
 Learned about summary statistics and aggregating functions.
 Also, how to find unique values with distinct keyword.
-Then, studied C# a little on lynda, learned about string formatting and stringBuilders.Also, tried to study on SoloLearn and watched algorithm video on Youtube, it was related to Java.
+Then, studied C# a little on lynda, learned about string formatting and stringBuilders.
+Also, tried to study on SoloLearn and watched algorithm video on Youtube, it was related to Java.

 Feelings: I am feeling c# and Java are so similar to each other.
 I will learn that, too.
 After I get used to C# and I will continuously learn JavaScript and CSS.

+Day 72: February 13, 2020

+Today's Progress: I started with Database Fundamentals course, at last my computer opened the sql management system.
+I was getting error because I downloaded the older version.
+I deleted, again tried and waited.
+Finished one chapter.
+Second, I passed to DataQuest course, finished 3rd chapter about group summary statistics.
+Learned about HAVING and ROUND.
+Thirdly, I did my JavaScript shopping cart project.
+I finished, it is not so hard; just need to be careful, because of little mistakes my code didn't work sometimes.
+Then, I passed to my C# course, finished syntax, practiced Math static method, DateTime object, and encapsulation with access identifiers and backing variable.
+Also, I purchased Udemy course, JavaScript BootCamp course from Colt Steele.
+I really got interested in Udemy, today.
+I checked course contents and I felt like I am missing amazing courses.
+I finished 2 sections.
+It is starting from scratch; but going so deep with projects.
+I hope I will like it.

+Feelings: Today, I was in the flow, I was so motivated and always switched between learning different stuff.
+I woke up at 7.30 and started coding!
+Wow, today I am feeling so awesome!
+I hope it will last.
+I can still continue; but I am feeling my brain is a little full and heavy now.
+I will stop.